VODGroup/AccessibilityDocumentation/Sources/iOSAccessibilityHandbook/iOSAccessibilityHandbook.docc/Pages/Introduction/AccessibilityFeatures/VoiceOver/VoiceOver.md

 }

 ### Implementation
 Not being able to perceive information **visually** is the hugest obstacle on the way to the access to technology.
-The reason is that approximately 90% of the environmental information received by humans comes through the visual channel.
-Which makes the visual perception the primary way to perceive reality.
+The reason is that approximately 90% of the environmental information received by humans comes through the **visual channel**.
+Which makes the visual perception the primary way of **reality perception**.

 @Image(source: ninety-percent, alt: "")